johanndominicthomas/dotfiles/README.md

 ```

 ## Install Dependencies
-Open dependencies.txt using a text editor and run the commands mentioned in it to install the dependencies.
+Open dependencies.txt using a text editor like nano or vim and run the commands mentioned in it to install the dependencies.

 ## Remove and create backup for the default config files
 Make backup-configs.sh executable: